 In addition, two people were airlifted to the hospital with serious injuries after a 30-vehicle pileup at mile 186 near Rolla, Missouri.
 Authorities blamed icy road conditions for the crashes, which injured more than 70 people.
 According to Trooper Pace, the area near I-44’s 106 mile marker saw between 60 and 80 accidents.
 That was just part of a dangerous day for travel as snow and freezing rain spread over most of the state.

-If you or a loved one have been injured in a snow and ice related car accident, you may be entitled to substantial compensation for your physical injuries, as well as any emotional trauma and financial hardship caused by the accident.
-Please contact one of our expert Boston car accident personal injury lawyers or our expert snow and ice attorneys right away at 617-787-3700 or email us at firstname.lastname@example.org.
+If you or a loved one has been injured in a snow and ice-related car accident, you may be entitled to substantial compensation for your physical injuries, as well as any emotional trauma and financial hardship caused by the accident.
+Please contact one of our expert car accident personal injury lawyers or snow and ice attorney specialists right away at 617-787-3700 or email us at firstname.lastname@example.org.
 An attorney will be here 24/7 for you to learn more about your legal options in a free and confidential consultation.
 Your needs are our top priority!

 The Law Offices of Gilbert R. Hoy, Jr. and Affiliates is a team of expert Boston, Massachusetts attorneys.
 Most of our personal injury lawyers grew up in Massachusetts, or have lived here for much of their professional careers.
 Our dedicated attorneys know New England winters!
 We understand that for at least four to five months every year, Massachusetts streets, sidewalks and roadways become more dangerous with slippery snow and ice.
 This snow and ice makes driving and walking more difficult than ever.
 And when states, companies or individuals fail to properly clear snow and ice from public ways, the conditions become even more dangerous.